Future Day – March 1st

 Get in contact and tell us what you want to do for Future Day!

-“Celebrating and honoring the past and the cyclical processes of nature is a valuable thing,” says Goertzel.
+“Celebrating and honouring the past and the cyclical processes of nature is a valuable thing,” says Goertzel.
 “But in these days of rapid technological acceleration, it is our future that needs more attention, not our past.

 “My hope is that Future Day can serve as a tool for helping humanity focus its attention on figuring out what kind of future it wants, and striving to bring these visions to reality.”